OtaviOuu/aridesa-scraper/README.md

-# Aridesa Course Scraper

-A Go-based web scraper designed to collect and store course content from Aridesa's Canvas LMS platform.
-This tool specifically targets course materials for ITA (Instituto Tecnológico de Aeronáutica) and IME (Instituto Militar de Engenharia) preparation courses.

 ## Features

-- Scrapes course content from Aridesa's Canvas LMS
+- Scrapes course content from Canvas LMS
 - Extracts video lectures and their metadata
 - Stores data in MongoDB
 - Organized by subjects, modules, and lecture types